 Any sediment, leaves, debris, spilt fluids or other waste that collects on our parking areas and sidewalks will be carried by runoff to our flood and water quality control system.
-These solids will be conveyed to the regional detention pond and fill in our system requiring future dredging and cleaning.
-Also any liquids and dissolved solids can contaminate groundwater.
+These solids will fill in our retention system requiring dredging and cleaning.
+Any solids dissolving and liquids mixing with runoff can contaminate groundwater and the excess runoff passing through our system will pollute surface water for which we are responsible.